Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 ### Connect the board to the PC

-To configure the Raspberry Pi board:
+To configure the Raspberry Pi board, follow the steps below:

 1. Insert the SD card, in which Tizen IoT binaries and the drivers are flashed into the Raspberry Pi board.
 2. For the serial communication connection: